 Finding future board and committee chairs starts at the beginning of the recruitment process.
 Who are you looking for?
 What specific needs does your board have?
 Are you looking to increase your diversity in terms of race, gender, age, occupation, background, or opinions?
 Spend some time creating a matrix of the current skills and attributes of your current board to find the areas you are lacking.
-Then create specific requests, so instead of just looking for anyone willing to join your board, look for a young accountant with a passion for early childhood education, for example.
-That will let you come up with better ideas of who to ask.
-And remember, you don’t have to search for board members only when terms are up, this is a year-round process to find great people.
+Craft specific requests to target individuals who align with your organization’s mission.
+For example, you might want to look for a young accountant with a passion for early childhood education.
+Keep in mind that board recruitment is an ongoing process, not limited to when terms are expiring.

 Once you have someone interested in joining your board, set up a time to interview them.
-You can start by talking about your organization and the board, but you want to keep the focus on them and their knowledge and capabilities, so you can see if they are a good fit.
-Ask about their past fundraising experience, what they know about your organization, who they would be willing to connect your organization to, and what degree of autonomy they have over their schedule.
-This is your chance to assess if they will be a good fit on your board.
+This is an opportunity for you to learn more about their knowledge and skills, but also for them to understand service on your board.
+It needs to be a good fit on both sides.
+Ask about their past fundraising experience, familiarity with your organization, potential connections, and what degree of autonomy they have over their schedule.
 The expectations for board members should also be covered, including time commitment and donation amounts.

 Recruit more people than you have open slots so you can choose the best candidates.
 Cultivate the others, as they can be good committee members or volunteers.

 Recruit more candidates than you have open positions to have a pool of candidates to choose from.
 The others can become valuable committee members or volunteers.